Scoliosis most commonly appears during childhood or adolescence, but it can also develop during adulthood.

 Surgical patients are given antibiotics to help guard against infection, and their sensory and motor function is monitored throughout surgery to detect any changes in spinal code integrity during spinal manipulation and curve correction.

 In appropriately selected and prepared patients, good outcomes from surgery are achieved, according to Dr. Boachie.
 Correction of the curve falls in the range of 50% to 80%.
-Younger, healthier patients tend to have the best results.
-The SRS 22 patient questionnaire and Oswestry Disability Index (ODI) measure the level of pain relief and improvement of quality of life for each patient.
+SRS 22 patient questionnaire and Oswestry Disability Index (ODI) measure the level of pain relief and improvement of quality of life for each patient.

 Complications of scoliosis surgery in adults can include:

-Following surgery, most patients remain in the hospital for 5 to 7 days – or slightly longer for those who undergo combined anterior and posterior (front and back) surgery.
-They are usually back on their feet within two days.
+Following surgery, most patients remain in the hospital for three to seven days – or slightly longer for those who undergo combined anterior and posterior (front and back) surgery.
+They are usually back on their feet the first day walking with the physical therapists in the hospital.

 Pain medication is continued as needed.
 As recovery progresses, patients are advised to limit their activities to walking and to avoid bending and heavy lifting for the first four weeks.
-By adhering to these guidelines and with the help of physical therapy, the patient should be able to resume normal activities at home by about 4 to 6 weeks.
+By adhering to these guidelines and with the help of physical therapy, the patient should be able to resume normal activities at home by about four to six weeks.
 Those with desk jobs may return to work.
-Adults may take a year or longer to achieve full functional recovery, according to Dr. Boachie, and some adults may still require pain medication for ongoing discomfort.
+Adults may take a year or longer to achieve full functional recovery, according to Han Jo Kim, MD, Spine Fellowship Director and Fellowship Committee Chair, and it is rare for adults to require pain medication for ongoing discomfort.

 Patients should be aware that spinal fusion does result in some loss in range of motion; however, the degree varies depending on the site and length of the fusion.
 If the treatment is primarily in the thoracic spine, normal mobility is achieved after the healing process is completed.
 If the lumbar spine is the site of treatment, sideways movement will be more restricted, although the patient will still be able to bend forward from the hips.
 Similarly, fusion in the cervical spine places more restriction on movement.